Intro background

 Climate Change and Water Supply

-The City of Sunnyvale has three different sources of drinking water supply: treated surface water from the San Francisco, Regional Water System (SFRWS) managed by the San Francisco Public Utilities Commission (SFPUC), treated surface water from the Santa Clara Valley Water District (Valley Water), and local groundwater.
+The City of Sunnyvale has three different sources of drinking water supply: treated surface water from the San Francisco Regional Water System (SFRWS) managed by the San Francisco Public Utilities Commission (SFPUC), treated surface water from the Santa Clara Valley Water District (Valley Water), and local groundwater.
 Climate change related drought has been straining our water resources.
 This means that water that is easy to supply today may be less plentiful in the future.
-Whether water is pumped from local wells or sourced from distant reservoirs, there is a considerable amount of energy used to get it to you safely and reliably.
+Whether water is pumped from local wells or sourced from distant reservoirs, a considerable amount of energy is used to get it to you safely and reliably.

 Play 4.3: Enhance Natural Carbon Sequestration Capacity